The Gardens of Temple Dinsley

 colour

-flowers, These are divided by what may be gravel paths.
-There is a wall between the garden and the
+are divided by what may be gravel paths.
+There is a high wall against which espaliered fruit trees

-road, against which espaliered fruit trees have been trained.
+have been trained.

-reports from the late nineteenth century.
-When compared with the late eighteenth century watercolour
+which was the case according to reports from the late nineteenth century.
+When compared with the

-shown above, the garden appears more established.
+late eighteenth century watercolour shown above, the garden appears more established.

 The impression given by these paintings is that Temple Dinsley was surrounded by neatly-trimmed